The-NextGen-Project/jet/CONTRIBUTING.md

 Another way to contribute is to write about Jet and the NextGen Project, or speak about Jet on some online forums to encourage a friendly discussion.
 The language is at its early stages, so we want as much exposure as possible.
-We have currently have a channel on the [Programming Language Discord Server](https://github.com/ziglang/zig/wiki/Community-Projects) where we discuss new changes and possible integrations with new technoliges
+We have currently have a channel on the [Programming Language Discord Server](https://github.com/ziglang/zig/wiki/Community-Projects) where we discuss new changes and possible integrations with new technologies.

 Add your on Features!
 ---------------------